 - 1. Turn OFF the gas supply to all other gas-burning appliances except the furnace. - 2.
-While the furnace is operating, time and record one complete revolution of the smallest gas meter dial. - 3.
-Calculate the number of seconds per cubic foot (sec/ ft3) of gas being delivered to the furnace.
-If the dial is a one cubic foot dial, divide the number of seconds recorded in step 2 by one.
+While the furnace is operating, time and record one complete revolution of the smallest gas meter dial. - Calculate the number of seconds per cubic foot (sec/ ft3) of gas being delivered to the furnace.
 If the dial is a two cubic foot dial, divide the number of seconds recorded in step 2 by two. - 4.
 Calculate the furnace input in BTUs per hour (BTU/hr).
 Input equals the installation's gas heating value multiplied by a conversion factor (hours to seconds), divided by the number of seconds per cubic foot.
 The measured input must not be greater than the input indicated on the unit rating plate.